 7 Day, 1000 Km, Jun - Nov

 Visit Imagica and Della Adventures for some fun activities on the way.
-While exploring these uncomparable ghats you may find breathtaking small towns.
+While exploring these unimaginably beautiful ghats you may find breathtaking small towns.
 Do not hesitate to spend a night or two in such innate places.

 10–12 Days, 2400 Km, Nov–Feb

-Above circuit can be completed either way, starting from Ranthambore or starting from Jaipur, decide from your convenience.
-Udaipur and Jaisalmer are the highlights of the trip and concluding it with a jungle camp and safari is a perfect way to end the long journey.
+This circuit can be completed either way, starting from Ranthambore or starting from Jaipur.
+Udaipur and Jaisalmer are the highlights of the trip, concluding it with a jungle camp and safari is a perfect way to end the long journey.

 7. Road to Himalayas:

 7 - 10 Days, 1400 Km, Mar – Sep